 Progressive web app development companies build PWAs and sell related PWA services with them.
-You may also find Shopify and Magento web development agencies offering PWA services.
+You may also find Shopify and Magento eCommerce development agencies offering PWA services.
 Agencies may charge separately.
 Here

 What are the benefits of Progressive Web Apps?

 Progressive web apps have many benefits for users, businesses, and developers simultaneously.

 What are the benefits of progressive web apps for users?

 - Gives native apps experience to the users

 - Users can easily install the web app on their home screen.

 - Works offline